• Skip to main content

 Dara - south east Turkey

 The Dara Mesopotamia ruins do not often appear in tourism brochures of Turkey despite their importance in the historical world.
 The city was a strong fortress for the Romans and one of the most populated areas in ancient Mesopotamia.
 In recent times, the blame for non recognition is probably because it is near the Syrian / Turkish border.
-We were staying in Mardin and locals said a drive from Dara ruins to the border was just five minutes. … [Read more...]
+We were staying in Mardin and … [Read more...] about Mesopotamian Ruins of Dara Near the Syrian Border

 Search This Website